Kim Dong-ryul

-Kim Dong-ryul (Korean: 김동률; born March 15, 1974) is a South Korean pop singer-songwriter.
+Kim Dong-ryul (Korean: 김동률; born March 15, 1974) is a South Korean singer-songwriter.
 He composes, arranges, writes lyrics, produces, and performs his own music.
 He has been active since 1993.

 Career

 Exhibition era (1993–1997)

 As an architectural major in Yonsei University, Kim Dong-ryul formed the duet Exhibition with his close friend, Seo Dong-wook.
 Dong-ryul composed their songs and played the piano while Dong-wook played bass guitar.

 The duet became famous through an MBC University Song Festival in 1993.
 They emerged champion and won the special prize with the song "In Dreams" which Seo wrote and Kim composed.
 From then onwards, Kim began his career of singing, composing, and writing lyrics.

-Kim's first album An Essay of Memory, which famous singer Shin Hae-cheol produced, was released in 1994.
+Exhibition's self-titled first album, which famous singer Shin Hae-cheol produced and featured on, was released in May 1994.
 Even though the duet were new figures in the world of popular music, they did the composing, piano, bass, and computer programming themselves.
 The album received positive reviews and climbed onto the top ten chart, going on to sell over 600,000 copies.

 In 1994, Kim and Seo enlisted in military service together.
 Upon release, the duet released their second album Strangers in 1996.
-The album was also produced by Shin Hae-cheol, and instrumentalists Yi, Byeong-Woo, Kim Se-hwang, and Jeong Won-young participated in it.
+The album was also produced by Shin Hae-cheol, and instrumentalists Yi Byeong-woo, Kim Se-hwang, and Jeong Won-young participated in it.
 Strangers also received positive reviews from critics, but there was a plagiarism dispute regarding "A Testament", a song on the album.
 The song came under suspicion because of its similarity to "The Girl Who Fell from the Sky", from the soundtrack in Studio Ghibli's animated film Laputa: Castle in the Sky.
 Experts decided that the main melody and ways of using instruments were similar, so "A Testament" became a dishonourable song for the duet.

 In 1997, the duet decided to return to normal school life.
 They then released their last album Graduation with five songs which had special personal meanings for them.
 Especially, "First Love" which was composed by Kim Dong-ryul when he was 14 years old and "In Dreams" which was the song that made the duet very popular.